silverstripe/cwp/docs/en/how-tos/caching.md

 To utilise static caching on CWP you will need to purchase a **statically-published instance type** which provides the two-node architecture:

 * frontend: the front-line node where all the static files get shipped to.
-If static file does not exist, the node can be configured to either pass the request to the backend, or block it (resulting in a more secure isntance).
+If static file does not exist, the node can be configured to either pass the request to the backend, or block it (resulting in a more secure instance).
 * backend: node that hosts the CMS interface and the database and is able to respond to dynamic requests.
 Access to this node can be restricted via a whitelist.

-To make this work, you need to use the [silverstripe-staticpublishqueue](https://github.com/silverstripe-labs/silverstripe-staticpublishqueue) module to produce the static content into the "cache" folder in your webroot.
+To make this work, you need to use the [staticpublishqueue](https://github.com/silverstripe-labs/silverstripe-staticpublishqueue) module to produce the static content into the "cache" folder in your webroot.

 Contact Service Desk for more information about the suitability of this approach for your use case.